Is A Golden Girls Reboot Happening? The Revival Rumors, Explained

 Where can you watch every season of The Golden Girls?

 We might not be getting any new "Golden Girls," but there are seven seasons and 180 episodes to choose from, which is pretty great.
-For physical media fans who need to own "The Golden Girls," there are several complete series DVD and Blu-ray sets, but for everyone else, the show is available to stream on both Hulu and Disney+. ("The Golden Palace" is available on both streaming services as well!)
+For physical media fans who need to own "The Golden Girls," there are several complete series DVD and Blu-ray sets, but for everyone else, the show is available to stream on Hulu. ("The Golden Palace" is available on both streaming services as well!)
 Fans can grab themselves some cheesecake and settle in for a whole bunch of cozy television courtesy of Rose, Dorothy, Blanche, and Sophia, who are sure to bring both heartwarming moments and truly brutal burns.
 If you're not sure where to start, check out our guide to the 25 best episodes of the series, but really there's no wrong place to join in on the fun.